Editorial Style Guide

 Assemblyman Steven Englebright; The Honorable Steven Englebright, New York State Assembly

-Judith Brown Clarke, vice president of equity and inclusion and chief diversity officer (note the commas)
+Judith Brown Clarke, vice president of equity and inclusion and chief diversity office (note the comma)

 Vice President of Equity and Inclusion and Chief Diversity Officer Judith Brown Clarke (note the absence of a comma)